MAIF/otoroshi/manual.next/src/main/paradox/snippets/init-otoroshi.md

 Log to Otoroshi at http://otoroshi.oto.tools:8080 with `admin@otoroshi.io/password`.

-Create a service, exposed on `http://myservice.oto.tools:8080` and which will forward all requests to the mirror `https://mirror.otoroshi.io`.
+Create a service, exposed on `http://myservice.oto.tools:8080`, which will forward all requests to the mirror `https://mirror.otoroshi.io`.
 Each call to this service will returned the body and the headers received by the mirror.

 ```sh
 curl -X POST http://otoroshi-api.oto.tools:8080/api/services \